-After my sister Cait gave birth to her first baby, she attended a friend’s wedding while wearing a dress that was both flattering and trendy.
-This was a feat, for a newly postpartum mom.
+After my sister Caitlyn gave birth to her first baby, she attended a friend’s wedding while wearing a dress that was both flattering and trendy.
+This was a feat for a newly postpartum mom.
 She felt like a million bucks.

 Then her brand new daughter needed to nurse.